 - Notes for Health and Social Care Professional Certifiers when completing a Care Certificate (DSD website)

 Changes to your circumstances or those you are caring for

 Changes to your circumstances, and those of the people you care for, can affect your eligibility for Carer's Credit.
 You should tell DCS if you stop looking after the disabled person(s) or you no longer spend a total of 20 hours or more a week looking after them.
-You should also tell us if you stop looking after them for a period of more than 12 weeks.
+You should also tell DCS if you stop looking after them for a period of more than 12 weeks.
 This could be because you or the disabled person(s) go:

 - on holiday